 Let's look at a practical example of a Deployment configuration

-A ReplicaSet ensures that a specified number of Pod replicas are running at any given time.
+A ReplicaSet maintains a fixed number of Pod replicas but does not manage versioned rollouts or rollbacks.
 It is responsible for maintaining the desired state of Pods by creating or deleting them as needed.
 However, ReplicaSets lack advanced features like rollouts and rollbacks, which are provided by Deployments.

 Let's look at a practical example configuration for a ReplicaSet: